 Indicate on its website, in its Deployment, and in its public communications and promotional materials, that:

-“[Implementer Name] has certified that [Deployment name and version] conforms to the [specify Conformance Profile] of the OpenID Connect protocol by filing a Certification of Conformance with the OpenID Foundation.”
+“[Implementer Name] has certified that [Deployment name and version] is OpenID Certified to the [specify Conformance Profile] of the OpenID Connect protocol.”

-Use the OpenID tagline “Conforms to the [specify Conformance Profile] of the OpenID Connect protocol” or substantially similar language in its public communications; and [decide between (1) or (2)]
+Use the OpenID tagline “OpenID Certified to the [specify Conformance Profile] of the OpenID Connect protocol” or substantially similar language in its public communications; and

-Include in its public communications the applicable OpenID Connect conformance logo (if any) in the form made available by OIDF.
+Include in its public communications the applicable OpenID Certified logo (if any) in the form made available by OIDF.

-If the Certification of Conformance expires, or is terminated or revoked for any reason, Implementer will promptly remove any such taglines, logos, and notices from its website, promotional materials, and other public communications.
+If the Certification of Conformance is terminated or revoked for any reason, Implementer will promptly remove any such taglines, logos, and notices from its website, promotional materials, and other public communications.

 Restrictions.
 Implementer may not state or imply that the Certificate of Conformance or any other aspect of its Certification, or the publication thereof by OIDF or any third party, is (1) an endorsement by OIDF or any third party of Implementer or the Deployment identified in the Certificate of Conformance, or (2) a statement that OIDF or any third party has independently verified the conformance claims.

-Term, Renewal, Revocation, and Termination
+Renewal, Revocation, and Termination

-Term.
-A Certification of Conformance is valid for [3 years] from the Test Date.

 Renewal.
 To renew a Certification of Conformance, Implementer must submit a new Certification of Conformance to OIDF in accordance with this Agreement.

 Change of Information.
 If any Certification of Conformance or information provided in connection therewith changes or appears to be inaccurate, Implementer will notify OIDF promptly in writing and submit a revised Certification of Conformance and/or associated information, as applicable.
 If the inaccuracies or corrections undermine the validity of the claims of conformance, Implementer must revoke the Certification of Conformance.